octue/octue-sdk-python/docs/getting_started/managing_infrastructure.md

 !!! danger

     Be careful storing the key file in your repository - you don't want to accidentally commit it or build it into a docker image layer.
-Double check that both copies of the key file are ignored by Git.
+Make sure to follow step 6 and double check that both copies of the key file are ignored by Git by checking the output of `git status`.

 ## Add the core infrastructure Terraform configuration